ki4jgt/SIMP/README.md

 # SIMP - SmashIndex Media Player

-SmashIndex Media Player is an open source attempt at Popcorn Time for music consumption.
+SmashIndex Media Player is an open source attempt at Popcorn Time for podcasting.

 Requirements for this python file are:

 1: python3-libtorrent
 2: python3-pyglet

-Pyglet can be installed with "sudo pip3 install pyglet"
+Pyglet can be installed with "sudo pip3 install pyglet